What are you looking for?

 Attack Flow

 When making an Attack, you usually have 2 options.
 You can either assault the target verbally or physically.
-When making an attack, you will go through the same process regardless of the way you are making the attack:
+While the process of making an Attack is similar for both, there are small differences that you will need to be aware of.

-1. Make the Attack.
-Perform a Martial + Might check to make a physical attack or a Society + Presence to make a mental attack.
-A mental attack must target a relevant Status and the Defender must understand the Attacker.
-The Attribute used during the attack may be replaced depending on the Skill or Item used during the attack.
+2. Make the Attack.
+Perform a single Martial + Might check.
+The Attribute used during the attack may be replaced depending on the Skill used or Item wielded during the Attack.

-2. Defender may Dodge.
+3. Defender may Dodge.
 After the attack, the Defender may choose to Dodge.
-Perform a Survival + Dexterity check to avoid a physical attack or Intrigue + Intellect check to resist mental attack.
+Perform a Survival + Dexterity check to avoid the attack.
 Reduce the number of hits on the attack based on the number of hits rolled on the dodge.

-4. Armor Reduces Damage.
-Reduce Damage by your current Armor Level.
+5. Armor Reduces Damage.
+Reduce Damage by the Defender's current Armor Level.
 Items with the Protective property grants you Armor Level.

 • If there are unapplied Damage after maxing out Wear, Defender gains one Shallow Wound.